danielperna84/hahomematic/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+DONT'T DELETE THIS.
+Please answer all questions as good as possible.

 Make sure you have read the documentation at https://github.com/danielperna84/custom_homematic#custom_homematic.

 Make sure you are running the latest version of hahomematic or it's custom_component (and Home Assistant) before reporting an issue.